fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

            cfg: [1x1 struct]

 Subsequently we will add the electrode description.
 For this we will use a custom script which is included with the data on the FTP server.
-The main reason to use this costum  function is because the EEG cap Chennu et al., used contain Electrical Geodesics Inc. specific nomenclature and 10-10 standard system.
-If you are curious about the equivalence between the two systems, take a look the custom function and [here](https://www.researchgate.net/publication/266609828_Determination_of_the_Geodesic_Sensor_Nets'_Average_Electrode_Positions_and_Their_10_-_10_International_Equivalents)
+The main reason to use this custom function is because the EEG cap Chennu et al. used, contain Electrical Geodesics Inc. specific nomenclature and 10-10 standard system.
+If you are curious about the equivalence between the two systems, take a look at the custom function and [here](https://www.researchgate.net/publication/266609828_Determination_of_the_Geodesic_Sensor_Nets'_Average_Electrode_Positions_and_Their_10_-_10_International_Equivalents)

     data.elec = prepare_elec_chennu2016(data.label);

-Using the **[ft_databrowser](/reference/ft_databrowser)** we will now visually inspect our data and mark samples as either blinks, bad channel or muscle artifacts.
+*Discarding pathological channels for which there is no useful signal* is the first step in de Cheveigne & Arzounian's guidelines, so we will now use the **[ft_databrowser](/reference/ft_databrowser)** to visually inspect our data and mark samples where channels are noisy.
+In addition We can use this function to simultaneously mark and keep track of different kinds of artifacts such as blinks or muscle artifacts.
 If you haven't used the databrowser before, read [here how to use it](/faq/how_can_i_use_the_databrowser).

     cfg = [];